Sohojoe/DQN_pytorch/Report.md

 * [ ] Write a blog post explaining the project and your implementation!
 * [ ] Implement a double DQN, a dueling DQN, and/or prioritized experience replay!
 * [ ] For an extra challenge after passing this project, try to train an agent from raw pixels!
 Check out (Optional) Challenge: Learning from Pixels in the classroom for more details.

+### The Markov Property

+The state is said the have the Markov Property if the state includes all information about all aspects of the past agent–environment interaction that make a difference for the future.
+For example, in chess, at any timestep the chessboard reveals the full state of the game, where as in Poker, some cards are hidden.
+Therefore, chess has the Markov Property, whereas, Poker does not.

+state has the Markov Property because it represents all the history of that game in terms of influencing future moves.

+ (MDP) is defined by:
+ a set of states, S
+ a set of actions, A
+ a set of rewards, R
+ one-step dynamics of the environment a discount factor of future rewards.